R. J. Reynolds Tobacco Company: RJR Nabisco

-R.J.
-Reynolds Industries merged with Nabisco Brands in 1985, and the name changed to RJR Nabisco in August 1986.
+R. J. Reynolds Industries merged with Nabisco Brands in 1985, and the name changed to RJR Nabisco in August 1986.
 In 1987, a bidding war ensued between several financial firms to acquire RJR Nabisco.
 Finally, the private equity takeover firm Kohlberg Kravis and Roberts & Co (commonly referred to as KKR) was responsible for the 1988 leveraged buyout of RJR Nabisco.
 This was documented in several articles in The Wall Street Journal by Bryan Burrough and John Helyar.
 These articles were later used as the basis of a bestselling book, Barbarians at the Gate: The Fall of RJR Nabisco, and then into a television movie.
 As a result, in February 1989, RJR Nabisco paid executive F. Ross Johnson US$53,800,000 as part of a golden handshake clause, the largest such deal in history at the time, as severance compensation for his acceptance of the KKR takeover.
-He used the money to open his own investment firm, RJM Group, Inc. In 1999 RJR Nabisco spun off R.J.
-Reynolds Tobacco, which began trading on June 15 as R.J.
-Reynolds Tobacco Holdings, Inc., and a year later announced it would buy Nabisco Group Holdings Inc., the company that had been RJR Nabisco.
+He used the money to open his own investment firm, RJM Group, Inc. In 1999 RJR Nabisco spun off R. J. Reynolds Tobacco, which began trading on June 15 as R. J. Reynolds Tobacco Holdings, Inc., and a year later announced it would buy Nabisco Group Holdings Inc., the company that had been RJR Nabisco.
 This followed the sale of Nabisco Holdings Group to Philip Morris.

 Recent history

 In 1994, then CEO James Johnston testified under oath before Congress, saying that he didn't believe that nicotine is addictive.

 In 1998, the company was part of the Tobacco Master Settlement Agreement with 46 U.S. states, agreeing to pay smoking-related health care costs and restrict advertising in return for protection against private lawsuits.

-In 1999, R.J.
-Reynolds was spun out of RJR Nabisco.
-The same year, the company sold all its non-U.S. operations to Japan Tobacco, which made those operations into its international arm, JT International.
-Consequently, any Camels, Winstons or Salems sold outside the United States are now actually Japanese cigarettes.
+In 1999, R. J. Reynolds was spun out of RJR Nabisco.
+The same year, the company sold all its non-U.S. operations to Japan Tobacco, which made those operations into its international arm, Japan Tobacco International (JTI).
+Consequently, any Camels, Winstons or Salems sold outside the United States are now owned by JTI.

 In 2002, the company was fined $15 million for handing out free cigarettes at events attended by children, and was fined $20 million for breaking the 1998 Master Agreement, which restricted targeting youth in its tobacco advertisements.

-In 2001–2011, the European Union was involved in three civil suits against R.J.
-Reynolds in the United States District Court for the Eastern District of New York, accusing the company of selling black market cigarettes to drug traffickers and mobsters from Italy, Russia, Colombia and the Balkans.
+In 2001–2011, the European Union was involved in three civil suits against R. J. Reynolds in the United States District Court for the Eastern District of New York, accusing the company of selling black market cigarettes to drug traffickers and mobsters from Italy, Russia, Colombia and the Balkans.
 The suits were unsuccessful.

-On July 30, 2004, R.J.
-Reynolds merged with the U.S. operations of British American Tobacco (operating under the name of Brown & Williamson).
+On July 30, 2004, R. J. Reynolds merged with the U.S. operations of British American Tobacco (operating under the name of Brown & Williamson).
 A new parent holding company, Reynolds American Inc., was established as part of the transaction.